tilleul/apple2/applesoft/nfs/README.md

 * Sometimes, if you're not careful, using a technique explained here could be **slower** if you don't pay attention to other factors.
 If that's the case, it will be explained.

 # Summary
+## General tips
 1. [Use variables as placeholders for constant values](#1-use-variables-as-placeholders-for-constant-values) Accessing a known value in a variable is faster than deciphering values in code.
 2. [Declare your most used variables first](#2-declare-your-most-used-variables-first) Create and/or reference the variables you're going to use the most as soon as possible

+## Calculations
+3. [Use addition instead of multiplication by 2](#3-use-addition-instead-of-multiplication-by-2) Addition of the same variable twice is faster than multiplying the variable by 2

-4. (and many others) coming soon...
+(and many others) coming soon...
+# General Tips

-# 1) Use variables as placeholders for constant values
+## 1) Use variables as placeholders for constant values
 Let's consider a code like ``K=PEEK(49152)`` (this code gets the ASCII code of the last key pressed, plus 128 if the keyboard probe has not been reset and store it in variable ``K``).

 When this code is run , the Applesoft parser will perform the following: